GameFabric/docs/src/multiplayer-servers/multiplayer-services/steelshield/steelshield-for-agones.md

-A Protocol – sometimes referred to as Protection Protocol, to distinguish it from a network protocol such as UDP or TCP – describes your game traffic or what ever type of traffic you send through your game server ports.
+A Protocol – sometimes referred to as Protection Protocol, to distinguish it from a network protocol such as UDP or TCP – describes the application protocol used by your game traffic or service.

 When you create a new Protocol, you must select a Mitigation and a network protocol.
 The network protocol that you select must be compatible with the Mitigation and their network protocol in order to be selectable.